BenWassa/wrestlePWA/README.md

 - Log practices by entering details in the app.
 - View progress charts and earned badges.
 - Generate AI prompts for motivation.
+ - Import your previous app's JSON backup via Dashboard -> Import Backup (select .json file) to migrate past practice data.

 ## Development

 - Edit HTML/CSS/JS files directly.
 - Test service worker by going offline in dev tools.
 - Use IndexedDB dev tools to inspect stored data.
+ - If running with Firebase enabled, the app stores session logs under the Firestore path `users/{uid}/logs` rather than a flat `logs` collection — this simplifies security rules and avoids composite index requirements.
+ - Offline writes are queued and persisted in localStorage while offline; use the small "Sync now" button in the app to flush any queued writes when back online (or it will be attempted automatically when the app reconnects).

 ## License